security-egg/securityegg/_posts/2021-04-28-cyber-apocalypse-ctf.md

 	</p>
 	<p>
 	We found the vulnerability.
 Is the <a href="https://www.geeksforgeeks.org/vulnerability-input-function-python-2-x/" target="_blank">python's input</a> function.
-It's a vulnerability that exists only in the 2.x versions of python and can be exploited by providing another function's as input.
+It's a vulnerability that exists only in the 2.x versions of python and can be exploited by providing another function as input.
 In this case, the program will normally execute the input we passed.
 Just give it a try to see if that's the case.
 	<img src="/securityegg/assets/images/ctfs/cyberapocalypse/input.png" alt="#" style="margin-top: 2%; max-width: 100%">
 	</p>